Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Introduction

 Section~\ref{Sec:Main Proof} contains the proof of Theorem~\ref{Thm:MainEmbeddingThm}, obtained by controlling projections between quasi-axes associated to the specific elements, using the conditions and inequalities developed in the preceding sections.

-Section~\ref{Sec:WithAssumptionsonG} presents refined versions of the two variants (Theorems~\ref{Thm:MainTheoremAssumptiononG} and~\ref{Thm:MainTheoremStrong}) of the main embedding theorem, with the former stated under assumptions on HHGs and the latter under assumptions on axial elements, each designed to encode the weak commutativity in its respective hypotheses.
+Section~\ref{Sec:WithAssumptionsonG} proves the two main variants (Theorems~\ref{Thm:MainTheoremAssumptiononG} and~\ref{Thm:MainTheoremStrong}) of the main embedding theorem: one under structural assumptions on the ambient HHG, and the other under a stronger support condition on the chosen axial elements.

 Finally, Section~\ref{Sec:Comparison} compares our results with existing work in the settings of mapping class groups and RAAGs (with respect to their standard HHG structures).